 - b.
-As soon as practicable after scheduling the appeal hearing, but in no event less than fourteen (14) calendar days prior to the appeal hearing date, written notice shall be provided to all parties to an appeal that an appeal hearing has been scheduled. - c.
-An appeal hearing can only be held with a quorum of the Rental Housing Committee present, and scheduled appeal hearings shall be rescheduled as necessary to obtain a quorum.

-34. Legal Advice for Rental Housing Committee; Tentative Decisions.

-- a.
-At any point prior to an appeal hearing or issuing a decision, the Rental Housing Committee may, in the Rental Housing Committee's sole discretion, request and receive oral and/or written legal advice regarding an appeal, which advice shall be considered confidential between legal counsel and the Rental Housing Committee. - b.
-Regardless of any legal advice received and at its sole discretion, the Rental Housing Committee may issue a tentative decision no less than ten (10) calendar days prior to the date set for an appeal hearing.
-If issued, the tentative decision must include all elements of a final decision as defined in Section F.2, as applicable, and state whether the decision of the Hearing Officer, or any aspect of the decision, is tentatively affirmed, reversed, modified, or remanded in accordance with Section H.5H.6.
-Any tentative decision shall be provided to each party to the appeal hearing. - c.
-The parties may file supplemental written material to respond to the tentative decision at least five (5) calendar days prior to the appeal hearing date.
-The parties shall also simultaneously serve the supplemental materials on the other parties in the case by email (if available) and the address of record in the Petition.

-45. Standard of Review.

-- a.
-The Rental Housing Committee shall only review the claims raised in the appeal of the decision. - b.
-The appeal shall be based on the hearing record, and the Rental Housing Committee shall neither hear nor find facts beyond those presented to the Hearing Officer, unless a majority of the Rental Housing Committee determines a de novo hearing shall be conducted.
+As soon as practicable after scheduling the Appeal Hearing, but in no event less than fourteen (14) calendar days prior to the Appeal Hearing date, written notice shall be provided to all parties to an Appeal that an Appeal Hearing has been scheduled. - c.
+An Appeal Hearing can only be held with a quorum of the Rental Housing Committee present, and scheduled Appeal Hearings shall be rescheduled as necessary to obtain a quorum. - 3.
+Legal Advice for Rental Housing Committee; Tentative Decisions. - a.
+At any point prior to an Appeal Hearing or issuing a decision, the Rental Housing Committee may, in its sole discretion, request and receive oral and/or written legal advice regarding an Appeal, which advice shall be considered confidential between legal counsel and the Rental Housing Committee. - b.
+Regardless of any legal advice received and at its sole discretion, the Rental Housing Committee may issue a tentative decision no less than ten (10) calendar days prior to the date set for an Appeal Hearing.
+If issued, the tentative decision must include all elements of a final decision as defined in Section F(2), as applicable, and state whether the Decision of the Hearing Officer, or any aspect of the Decision, is tentatively affirmed, reversed, modified, or remanded in accordance with Section H(5).
+Any tentative decision shall be provided to each party to the Appeal Hearing. - c.
+The parties may file supplemental written material to respond to the tentative decision at least five (5) calendar days prior to the Appeal Hearing date.
+The parties shall also simultaneously serve the supplemental materials on the other parties in the case by e-mail (if available) and the address of record in the Petition. - 4.
+Standard of Review. - a.
+The Rental Housing Committee shall only review the claims raised in the appeal of the Decision. - b.
+The appeal shall be based on the Hearing Record, and the Rental Housing Committee shall neither hear nor find facts beyond those presented to the Hearing Officer, unless a majority of the Rental Housing Committee determines a De Novo Hearing shall be conducted.
 The scope of any de novo review may be limited to issues specified by a majority of the Rental Housing Committee.

 c.
-The Rental Housing Committee shall consider the Hearing Officer's decision final with respect to matters not raised in the appeal.
+The Rental Housing Committee shall consider the Hearing Officer's Decision final with respect to matters not raised in the appeal.

-56. Rental Housing Committee Ruling on Appeal.
+5. Rental Housing Committee Ruling on Appeal.